PA Frequently Asked Questions

 Unfortunately, the program requires all prerequisite course work be completed within 10 years of applying to the program.
 The only exception to this policy would be if someone has completed higher level coursework within 10 years.

 Will you consider online courses as substitutes for older prerequisites which were taken face-to-face?

 Although traditional face-to-face courses are recommended for the prerequisites, we will consider higher-level coursework taken online as a substitute for prerequisites older than 10 years.
 Please keep in mind traditional face-to-face courses may be viewed as more competitive than online courses.

 What should I do if I got a C+ in a prerequisite?

-You could re-take a similar course or take a higher-level course.
-If you retake a course it will be averaged with the original grade.
+A C+ grade is acceptable for the prerequisite requirements.
+However, if you would like to improve your grade, you could re-take a similar course or take a higher-level course.
+If you retake a course, it will be averaged with the original grade.

 Can AP courses fulfill prerequisites?

 No, AP courses cannot be used to fulfill prerequisite courses.
 The admissions process requires a grade for each course that is used to calculate a prerequisite GPA.
 We do not get official grades for AP courses.
 You must take a higher-level course to fulfill each prerequisite for which you receive AP credit.
 For example, if you received AP credit for part of a prerequisite (e.g. BIO I, but not BIO II), you must take an upper-level course.
 The higher-level course must have the Tufts PA Program course (e.g., BIO I) as a prerequisite.
 If AP credit has been received for a full prerequisite (BIO I+BIO II or CHEM I+CHEM II), two upper level courses must be taken as well as at least ONE lab be taken on the undergraduate/graduate level to fulfill the requirement.

 Are American Council on Education (ACE) courses or credits accepted?